-Because of these work environment issues, these two sales specialists are occasionally unfocused while conversing with customers, each other, or their other colleagues.
+Because of these work environment issues, the 2 sales specialists are occasionally unfocused while conversing with customers, each other, and colleagues.

-- family members/roommates/partners talking nearby (often experienced by people who work from home);
+- Family members, roommates, or partners talking nearby (often experienced by people who work from home),

-- copy machines, kitchen noise, and other inside noise;
+- Copy machines, kitchen noise, and other inside noises, and

 While creating content, Adam likes to listen to popular music.
-He uses headphones, but the music volume is loud enough for Craig and Leila to hear everything clearly.
+He uses headphones, but the music is loud enough for Craig and Leila to hear everything.

 Leila and Craig often need to talk about the content she writes.
 But, the fact they can hear Adam’s music often distracts them from the points they are trying to make.